 - Troubleshoot performance issues without switching between tools.

-- Send your logs data using the Logs API.
+- Send your log data by using the Log API or TCP endpoint.

 Once log management is enabled, you can also connect your logs with your APM agent, Kubernetes clusters, or distributed tracing to get additional contextual logging data with our logs in context extensions.

 You can explore your logging data in the UI or by API:

 Log data type.
 For example, use NRQL to run:

 You can also use NerdGraph, our GraphQL-format API, to request the exact data you need.